bevacqua/transports/README.md

 - The `profile` argument is the data returned by the authentication provider
 - The `done` callback is the one described [in the `passport` documentation][1]

-# `.routing(data, app, handler)`
+# `.routing(app, handler)`

 Sets up routing for the selected providers.
-The `handler` is only needed when the user needs a new account.
+The `handler` is only used when the user needs a new account.

 # `.serialization(User, field?)`